lusinstrella/karl-dukstein-photography/README.md

 Selecting the hero visually

-- Quick visual option: open the site with `?edit=1` (eg: http://localhost:8000/?edit=1).
-"Set Hero" buttons will appear on images.
-Clicking a Set Hero button downloads a `hero.txt` containing the selected image id — move that `hero.txt` into the category folder (eg: `images/dnc/hero.txt`) and run `python3 tools/generate-manifest.py` to persist the choice.

 - CLI option: run `python3 tools/set-hero.py <category> <base-id>` which writes `images/<category>/hero.txt` for you and instructs you to re-run `python3 tools/generate-manifest.py`.